planetscale/connection-examples/nodejs/README.md

 1. Open your `schema.prisma` file and replace `datasource db {}` with the code in our [`schema.prisma` example file](https://github.com/planetscale/connection-examples/blob/main/nodejs/prisma/schema.prisma).
 2. Replace the placeholders for `HOSTNAME`, `DATABASE`, `USERNAME`, and `PASSWORD` with the copied values.
 We encourage you to move these placeholder values into your `.env` file.

+### Option 3: TypeORM

+1. TypeORM supports both the `mysql` and `mysql2` drivers.
+Open `src/data-source.ts` or your equivalent add a DataSource using the configuration in our [example](typeorm/data-source.ts).
+2. Replace the placeholders for `HOSTNAME`, `DATABASE`, `USERNAME`, and `PASSWORD` with the copied values from the previous section.
+We encourage you to move these placeholder values into your `.env` file.

 ## More resources

 **Express resources**